Security Misconfigurations: How They Happen, Common Examples, Prevention

 BingBang: Compromising internal Microsoft apps

-BingBang is the name for a common misconfiguration Wiz found in Microsoft's Azure Active Directory identity management system.
+BingBang is the name for a common security misconfiguration Wiz found in Microsoft's Azure Active Directory identity management system.
 We discovered that around 25% of multi-tenant Azure applications were affected by the problem, including many first-party Microsoft apps.
 The apps had incorrect multi-tenancy settings applied that allowed logins using a Microsoft account belonging to another Azure tenant.

 Hell's Keychain: Unauthorized access to IBM PostgreSQL databases

-In December 2022, we demonstrated how a privilege escalation vulnerability in popular database engine PostgreSQL could be used to gain internal access to IBM Cloud resources—which could include databases owned by other IBM customers.
+In December 2022,we demonstrated how a privilege escalation vulnerability in popular database engine PostgreSQL could be used to gain internal access to IBM Cloud resources—which could include databases owned by other IBM customers.

 Unauthorized access was possible due to the presence of three improperly exposed secrets, in addition to overly permissive access to IBM's build servers.
 A SQL injection vulnerability allowed researchers to escape their database instance and move into the Kubernetes cluster that hosted it.
 From there, an exposed Kubernetes service account token facilitated further jumps into private areas.